 The final evaluation of each college by the Council is determined by review of its total educational program, considering each college's stated objectives and the "Standards of an Accredited College of Veterinary Medicine."
 A college may appeal any Council on Education decision that results in lowered accreditation status by following the "Appeals of Adverse Accreditation Decisions" procedures (Section 10.11).
-Each of the classifications defined below (Provisional Accreditation, Full Accreditation, Limited Accreditation, and Terminal Accreditation) provides an accredited status to the college.
+Each of the classifications defined below (Provisional Accreditation, Accredited, Accredited with Minor Deficiencies, Probationary Accreditation,and Terminal Accreditation) provides an accredited status to the college (see Section 21.3, Appendix C).
 Accreditation decisions of the Council are not reviewed by any other AVMA entity.

-The Report of Evaluation identifies deficiencies in programs that do not meet the Standards or are not in substantial compliance with each Standard.
-With respect to the "standard requirements," each college evaluated by the Council may be issued a Letter of Reasonable Assurance or assigned to accreditation status (10.2-10.5) according to the following guidelines.
+The Report of Evaluation identifies major and minor deficiencies in compliance with each Standard.
+With respect to the "standard requirements," each college evaluated by the Council may be issued a Letter of Reasonable Assurance (if new) or assigned an accreditation status (10.2-10.5) according to the following guidelines.

 10.1.
 Reasonable Assurance